 In addition to Student Affairs Deans, Peer Mentors provide advising from a student perspective.
 Beginning at freshman orientation, first year students are placed into small groups which are led by second year students in the role of Peer Mentors.
 Peer Mentors help ease the transition of the first year students; are well-versed in the school's resources and refer students to necessary resources as needed; and facilitate socialization with faculty and members of other classes.

 Students interested in becoming Peer Mentors may apply at the end of their first year of medical school.
-Peer Mentors attend a three day retreat where they receive training in leadership, team building, listening skills and self-assessment.
+Peer Mentors attend a retreat where they receive training in leadership, team building, listening skills and self-assessment.

 Career Counseling & Residency Planning